digime/digime-sdk-nodejs/guides/delete-account.md

 });
 ```

-Account ids can be used from the list of all user accounts that can be fetched using [readAccounts](./read-accounts.html).
+Account IDs can be used from the list of all user accounts that can be fetched using [readAccounts](./read-accounts.html).

 Click [here](../../interfaces/Types.DeleteAccountResponse.html) to check response that will be returned from deleteAccount call.